 Personal grid:

-One of the existing issues with our society is the complexity of the global village we live in.
+One of the existing issues with our society is the complexity of the global village that we live in.
 This is not a new phenomenon and Globalisation as a process has been traced in many traditional and contemporary things.
 There are three possibilities to the origins of globalisation, the first argument dates it back to the origins of civilization so therefore it started around 5000 years ago.
 The second argument relates to religions as a globalisation process, for example Islamic globalisation, and lastly the third scenario and most recent one suggests that this process started in 1970 during and after the recession in Western countries.
 (Mittelman, 2000)

-Over the last three decades we've also witnessed rise of many off grid homes and communities.
+Over the last three decades we've also witnessed the rise of many off grid homes and communities.
 Vannini (2015) describes these new off-grid practices as ways that people are trying to live a more simple life, a life that is more respectful towards the environment, very innovative and at the same time old way of life.
 A life that is more aware of what will happen behind their plugs. “... flicking a switch to turn on an electric lamp at my home I am in a way incorporating the kinetic power of water channelled into dams, water-wheels, and turbines by my utility provider.
 Someone who lives off the electrical grid had to incorporate the same essential resource (e.g., water) and assemble a tool (e.g., a turbine) to generate electricity.
 But the key difference relies in the way our respective bodily activities unfold...”.

 Off gridness was arguably a movement in response to the energy crisis, climate change and also providing energy to parts of the world that are not economically profitable for energy companies to invest in, such as Knoydart or other small Hebridian Islands.

-Off gridness is not only a way of life with no connection to the national energy grid, but it is a movement that aims to encourage and create a more conscious and aware life.
+Off gridness is not only a way of life with no connection to a national energy grid, but it is a movement that aims to encourage and create a more conscious and aware life.
 As Vaninni (2015) argues, it is a simplified way of life, more aware and more respectful towards the environment.

-Reflecting from the interviews that I conducted on Eigg, Knoydart and an initial study of my own grid, off gridness can not be achieved unless through an extensive revaluation of each individual's grid based on their values and community values.
-For example Eigg can be a community that is off the energy grid, but they still need to bring 20000 galons of Diesel for extra energy, cars on the island being fuelled by diesel and petrol, holidays and business trips around the world, clothing, food, infrastructure materials and, finally, their digital network through the Internet; none of these arguably are off the grid, therefore from this point of view Eigg has never been off grid.
+Reflecting from interviews that I conducted on Eigg, Knoydart and an initial study of my own grid, off gridness can not be achieved unless through an extensive revaluation of each individual's grid based on their values and community values.
+For example Eigg can be a community that is off the energy grid, but they still need to bring 20000 gallons of diesel for extra energy, cars on the island being fuelled by diesel and petrol, holidays and business trips around the world, clothing, food, infrastructure materials and, finally, their digital network through the Internet; none of these arguably are off the grid, therefore from this point of view Eigg has never been off grid.

-The promises of the global village was connectivity, transparency, equality for all, however by the beginning of 21st century after over three decades of its development after the second world war, what is left is an increased force of capitalism and its transformation through the digital.
-By digital I mean digital transactions, online shopping, online relationships through means of Viber, Skype, Facebook, whatsapp and other popular communicaiton and socialising tools.
+The promise of the global village was connectivity, transparency, equality for all, however by the beginning of 21st century after over three decades of its development after the second world war, what is left is an increased force of capitalism and its transformation through the digital.
+By digital I mean digital transactions, online shopping, online relationships through means of Viber, Skype, Facebook, whatsapp and other popular communication and socialising tools.
 This includes anything that we do using the internet and digital network infrastructure.
-This promise-land currently only connects less than one third of the world.
+This promised-land currently only connects less than one third of the world.
 We also witnessed the birth of neo-liberal slavery, disappearance of classes and its new manifestation through social media which arguably lacks discourse....